 No More Thumping and Clunking

 Not only can you stay cool in your RV, you can do it on less power, and get rid of that heavy thumping or clunking every time the A/C compressor starts up.
 Light sleepers will appreciate that!

 As RVers, we often try to cook outside.
 However, not every meal can be cooked outside on the grill or over the fire.
 Sometimes you have to use the microwave oven or the induction cooktop in your rig.
 The last thing you want in the middle of preparing a nice meal is to have your air conditioner either be unable to power up due to lack of power, or to cause the oven or microwave to shut down to allow the A/C to power up.
 SoftStartRV prevents that.

 Buy Now, Save Now

 Right now, SoftStart RV is offering special pricing and their risk free 90-day money back guarantee.
-Save $30 on one SoftStart RV device, $60 on two, and if you need 3 units for that big motorhome, you can save $150.
+Save $30 on one SoftStart RV device, $60 on two, $90 on three, and $120 if you have four A/C’s.
 You’ll also find loads of technical information and testimonies.
 Visit our special purchase page and stay cool in your RV today.